Curly-Leaf Pondweed

 Location

-Curly-leaf pondweed can be found throughout the United States.
+Curly leaf pondweed can be found across the United States.

 Propagation